mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

  - It is `MM_FEATUREFLAGS_<myflag>`.

 7. Can plugins use feature flags to enable small features aside of the version forcing feature flag?
  - Yes.
-You can create feature flags as if they were added for the core product, and they will get included in the plugin through the config.
+You can create feature flags as if they were added for the core product, and they'll get included in the plugin through the config.

 8. Does it make sense to use feature flags for A/B testing?
  - This is something we're going to be evaluating using split.io.
-We have already implemented support for this in the server.
+We've already implemented support for this in the server.

 9. Do feature flag changes require the server to be restarted?
  - Feature flags don’t require a server restart unless the feature being flagged requires a restart itself.